-Plan on it being a nice day.
-This isn’t always possible, but it’s best if you can open door and windows.
-Flooring, underlayments, and glues can release temporary chemicals into the air that may not be great fo your health.
+- Plan on it being a nice day.
+This isn’t always possible, but it’s best if you can open doors and windows.
+Flooring, underlayments, and glues can release temporary chemicals into the air that may not be great for your health.
 Ventilation is key.

 Just like “a happy employee is a good employee,” “a happy installer is a good installer.”
 Be there to see if he needs anything, offer a drink, but otherwise don’t hover over him.